myinnos/WhatsApp-Android-SDK/README.md

 Use this Android SDK to Send WhatsApp Messages using the WhatsApp API

-**Note:** please follow this(coming soon) article to generate token and other information in fb developer account
+**Note:** please follow [#medium](https://myinnos.medium.com/send-whatsapp-messages-using-the-android-sdk-dd3b8bb9ab6a) / [#hashnode](https://prabhakarthota.dev/send-whatsapp-messages-using-the-android-sdk) / [#dev.to](https://dev.to/myinnos/send-whatsapp-messages-using-the-android-sdk-129j) article to generate token and other information in fb developer account

 #### Kindly use the following links to use this library: